 That was over a month ago.
 My laptop still provides access, but I honestly haven’t logged in to check anything.
 The longer I go the less urgent it feels for me to log in.
 If someone needed to contact me, they’ve found another way.
 Instead I’m reading more books, finishing projects, and developing a new product for pen at work!

-The following review was first posted at PennyWise Consulting in March 2016.
+The following review was first posted in March 2016.

 Deep Work: Rules for Focused Success in a Distracted World